x

 Sellars was shot six times, including four from behind, by Woolen after Sellars called 911.
 Woolen then stole a truck from another church member, and he was eventually tracked down and arrested in Marshall that same day.

-The state is not seeking the death penalty for Woolen because he has a "verified mental illness."
+The state chose not to seek the death penalty for Woolen because he has a "verified mental illness."

-Prior to closing statements and deliberations, 7th District Court Judge Kerry Russell ruled against the defense's request to include the lesser charge of murder, but the jury was allowed to consider self-defense.
+Prior to closing statements and deliberations, Russell ruled against the defense's request to include the lesser charge of murder, but the jury was allowed to consider self-defense.

 CLOSING ARGUMENTS